-100 Coping Tools For You and Your Family
+FREE Coping Skills Guide For You and Your Family

 Not sure what to do?

 Self-care fills our cup.
-But what about more immediate needs when stuff is happening?
-Or just after some triggering event?
-Or when our child is experiencing big emotions and they need to regulate, or you as a parent need to regulate?
+But what about more immediate needs like when our child is experiencing big emotions and they need to regulate, or you as a parent need to regulate?
 We're not in a position to stop, drop and take a bubble bath each time our kid has big emotions toward us.

-Because, when our nervous system is “negatively” activated (for layman’s terms here…), what happens in the body is a cascade of responses including the shutting off of the rational brain or pre-frontal cortex.
+When our nervous system is “negatively” activated (for layman’s terms here…), what happens in the body is a cascade of responses including the shutting off of the "rational" brain or pre-frontal cortex.
 Some experts use the phrase “when emotions go up, intelligence goes down” simply to denote how we make less rational or supportive choices when we are in the throes of emotional experiences.
 And here’s the deal – we always have emotions.
 Emotions underly thoughts and actions.
-It’s just that some knock us out of our self-regulated element.
+It’s just that some emotions knock us out of our self-regulated element.
 And then, we sometimes say things or do things we regret later…

 When our kids leave their dirty socks on the floor for the umpteenth time even though, the laundry basket is right there, we get triggered and we feel not heard, not seen, and not understood.

 That can be triggering not because of "who our child" is as a person (refraining from using labels like ‘lazy’ or ‘inconsiderate’…), but because a trigger is a pattern from the past (many of us were not seen or heard as kids…).
-And the only way to manage triggers from the past are to dig deeper – a Master Certified Parent Coach like me, can help unearth the roots of our triggers and apply skills to heal them – which is what I do, and it’s changing the lives of families around the world.
+And the only way to manage triggers from the past are to dig deeper – a Master Certified Parent Coach like me, can help unearth the roots of our triggers and apply skills to support you in creating coherence around them.
+This work is changing the lives of families around the world.

-In the meantime, we need to develop COPING SKILLS to handle the ups and downs of parenting, and these are primarily based on sensory calming tools and stimulation of vagus nerve fibers.
+In the meantime, we need to develop COPING SKILLS to handle the ups and downs of parenting, and these are primarily based on sensory calming tools.